badsyntax/kohana3-examples/README.md

 Some of the code has been collated from the resources listed in the [DOCS](https://github.com/badsyntax/kohana3-examples/blob/master/DOCS.md).
 I've referenced these projects in the example files.

+*Please note*

-This respository is constantly changing as I learn better methods and approaches, I don't indent on tagging anytime soon!
+* This respository is constantly changing as I learn better methods and approaches, I don't indent on tagging anytime soon!
+* Most of the continuing functionality now exists in [kohana3-base][https://github.com/badsyntax/kohana3-base] and [kohana3-admin][https://github.com/badsyntax/kohana3-admin]
+* The Kohana 3 examples site requires the [kohana3-base][https://github.com/badsyntax/kohana3-base] module to work!

 Demo: